vimtry1/today.vim/README.md

 # today.vim

-Insert date and time string of today like Microsoft Excel.
+Insert date and time string of today.

 ## Install